 The taxis use a special parking place, the so-called Fair Place, marked with yellow TAXI signs and an orange hand with a thumb up.
 The operators of these parking places guarantee safe journeys, professional drivers and fair prices.

-More about average temperature in Prague (Czech republic) can find here.
+More about average temperature in Prague (Czech Republic) can find here.

-Table of czech koruna rates can find here.
+Table of Czech koruna rates can find here.

 The average prices are usually very amiable for tourists and Prague traditionally is one of the cheaper cities.
-The good prices relate not only to accommodation but also to entry fees, food, drink and other services.
+The reasonable prices relate not only to accommodation but also to entry fees, food, drink and other services.

-All the information concerning the respective embassies including addresses and updated contacts can be found at the website of the Ministry of Foreign Affairs of the Czech Republic or at the Embassies website.
+All the information concerning the respective embassies including addresses and updated contacts can be found at the website of the Ministry of Foreign Affairs of the Czech Republic or the Embassies website.